Make America Great Again: Anti-Trump derivatives, parodies, and other derivatives

 The phrase has been adopted by some environmentalists.
 In June 2017, French president Emmanuel Macron rebuked Trump over withdrawing from the Paris Agreement.
 The last sentence of the speech he delivered was "make our planet great again".
 Members of the Fridays for Future Movement have also frequently used slogans like "Make Earth Greta Again", referring to environmental activist Greta Thunberg.
 In 2019, Grant Armour and Milene Larsson co-directed a documentary film named Make the World Greta Again.
 After Joe Biden defeated Trump in the 2020 presidential election, Biden's wife Jill posted an image of her and her husband on Instagram which featured Joe wearing a blue cap with white text reading "We Just Did", meant as a response to Trump's "Make America Great Again" slogan.

 In late 2022, the political slogan "MAGA Communism" trended on Twitter after being tweeted out by former San Clemente city council candidate Jackson Hinkle.
 MAGA Communism adherents call on those who support the American working class to ally with members of the MAGA movement.
-During the presidential campaign Javier Milei in Argentina in 2023, the slogan MAGA was adapted as "Make Argentina Great Again".
-Milei, a personal friend, as well as an admirer of Trump, later won the election in November 2023, with Trump sending a congratulatory message with the slogan "Make Argentina Great Again".
 The term "Blue MAGA" is used to criticize a cult-like dedication to Biden as a person, the Democratic Party's use of conspiracy theories to explain opposition to Biden's 2024 presidential candidacy, and dismissals of information or polling that does not reflect well on Biden; the term seeks to suggest an equivalence between some supporters of Biden and Trump.